textractor/textractor.github.io/README.md

-# Welcom to the Test of MDAI Documentation Via Jekyll and GitPages!
+# Welcome to the Test of MDAI Documentation Via Jekyll and GitPages!

 This is a test of what can be used to generate the MDAI project documentation.